d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 f'{time.time() - tic:.2f} sec'
 ```

-## Visualize
+## Visualization

-We can now create a function to visualize these examples.
+We'll be using the Fashion MNIST dataset quite frequently.
+A convenience function `show_images` can be used to visualize the images and the associated labels.
+Details of its implementation are deferred to the appendix.

 ```{.python .input}
 %%tab all